4cfelix/voodookit/README.md

 ###### 0.3.6

-* fixed a bug with the a tag hover colors
+* change the variable for the a hover state

 ###### 0.3.5